 Employer branding is an exercise in attracting top talent to your organisation by being effective in your communications.
 You can do this as follows:

-Once we establish a strong podcast production set up, we can repurpose the content to be suitable for other channels (i.e. short videos for Instagram) meaning the reach is amplified without having to recreate content from scratch.
+Once we establish a strong podcast production set up, we can repurpose the content to be suitable for other channels (i.e. short videos for Instagram) meaning we can amplify the reach without having to recreate content from scratch.

 I hope you’ve enjoyed this read.
 If you’d like to discuss using podcasts at your organisation, feel free to reach out to email@example.com